 Check out GigaBike Swift, $999, Easy E-biking exclusive

 Buying a new electric bike or a conversion kit?
 The pros: installing an e-bike conversion kit lets you keep your original bike, saves a significant budget, and is relatively easy to put in place.
 The cons: converted e-bike still does not feel like an e-bike.
 You will need to carefully manage weight distribution and wiring.

 It’s not the easiest way to get an e-bike.
 Still, considering the prices for new e-bikes, it may be the cheapest one.

-There are many advantages and disadvantages of getting an e-bike conversion kit with battery.
-In this post, I would like to share my thoughts and experience with such kits.
+There are many advantages and disadvantages of getting an e-bike conversion kit with a battery.
+In this article, we would like to share some thoughts and experiences with such kits.

 What is an e-bike conversion kit?